-We managed to visit four of them: the Clearwater Falls, Watson Falls, Toketee Falls and, on the next day before heading west, Susan Creek Falls.
-Our advise for waterfall-lovers: Hiking fans should consider at least a day or even better, two, to see them all.
+We managed to visit four of them: Clearwater Falls, Watson Falls, Toketee Falls, and, on the following day before heading west, Susan Creek Falls.
+Our advice for waterfall lovers: Hiking fans should consider at least a day or, even better, two, to see them all.

 Road Trip to the Pacific Coast of Oregon

 From the deepest woods in Oregon to the windy and rough but magnificent Pacific coast.
 It was a four-hour drive from the Steamboat Inn along the Umpqua River Valley and the impressive coast all the way north to Lincoln Beach.
 We had two nights planned on Oregon’s Pacific coast including a Spa day, an Aerial Park adventure, and a day at Cape Kiwanda Beach.

 Our hotel resort Salishan Coastal Lodge was the perfect base for some outdoor activities and relaxation.
 Huge rooms, delicious breakfast and the location just across the beach promised a wonderful stay at the coast.
 And the lodge kept its promise.
 Especially, our time at the Spa deserves mentioning.
 And yes, that was the view from the pool you can see on the picture below!
 Sauna, steam room, whirlpool, and the outside pool with a view: we really could relax and enjoy the beauty of the Siletz Bay.